Sarah Maria Clinton Perkins: Early life and education

 Sarah Maria Clinton was born in Otsego, New York, near Cooperstown, April 23, 1824.
 She was the seventh of a family of nine children, and one of six daughters.
 Her parents were Joel and Mary Clinton.
 On her father's side, she was connected with DeWitt Clinton, who was a cousin of her grandfather.
 On her mother's side, she was descended from the Mathewson family, well known in the early history of Rhode Island and Connecticut.
 Her mother was the daughter of a Puritan of the strictest type, and trained her daughter according to the old-fashioned rules which came over in the Mayflower.

 When Perkins was ten, her father died, leaving no property.
 The mother struggled hard to support the family.
 She first trained her children to cherish a faith in God, and in the triumph of good over evil.
 She set them examples of industry and economy, by carrying her burdens cheerfully, and denying herself first.

 Perkins early showed a fondness for books and for study, and eagerly read everything at her disposal.
 At a very early age Sarah exhibited a natural love for out of door sports, and at the same time developed a great fondness for books and study, and was always an apt scholar.
-She remembers a prize of one dollar awarded to her by “spelling down” the entire school even though she was one of the youngest pupils.
+She remembers a prize of one dollar awarded to her by "spelling down" the entire school even though she was one of the youngest pupils.
 She learned the multiplication table by cutting it out of an old book and pinning it to the head of her bedstand, and studying it early in the morning, when she first awoke.

 Perkins continued to study for the purpose of becoming a teacher, thinking at that time that a district school teacher stood upon almost the highest pinnacle that any woman could, with propriety, attempt to reach.
-She said to one of her close teacher friends one day, when despondant,— "It is all a mistake that God made me a girl, for if I were a man I could and would preach."
+She said to one of her close teacher friends one day, when despondent,— "It is all a mistake that God made me a girl, for if I were a man I could and would preach."

 At fifteen, she became a member of the church and a Sunday-school teacher.